Home About Us For Sale Buying Shows Museums New Show Shipping Contact Us

 The POW Camp Wings are mounted to the front board of a photo album.
 The manufacture of insignia became a cottage industry in some camps.
 The insignia, mostly American and foreign aviators' wings, were made from lead removed from used corned beef containers.
 They were traded for tobacco products, chocolate D-bars, and other items.
 Display boards were some- times used to mount collections of prisoner-made insignia.
 This is a red, blue and white fabric-covered photo album with nine wings.
 From top to bottom, left to right, the insignia are those of an American pilot, a British Paratrooper with POW in center, a Royal Air Force pilot, a French pilot's device, Polish air gunners badge, a Czechoslovakian air gunner, a Polish pilot, a Soviet pilot, Polish Parachute Badge.
 The display board measures 9 1/2 inches wide and 8 inches high.
 A very similar POW wings display board, also from Stalag Luft I, can be found in the excellent WWII POW book; "A War Time Log" by Art and Lee Beltrone. $3995

-MM-997 WW2 Cased Purple Heart. $150
+MM-997 WW2 Cased Purple Heart. $150$SOLD$

 MM-996 WW2 named Bronze Star for Gustav A. Pfuhlmann of New York. $95$SOLD$